HIGHLIGHTS

 Both the Ai+ Pulse and Nova were amazing phones for their original launch prices.
 However, with the recent price increase, their charm has surely dwindled.

-Regardless, let’s take a look at their specs and see how they measure up.
+That said, let’s take a look at both Ai+ Pulse and Nova 5G in this article, along with their specs, and see how they measure up:

 Ai+ Pulse and Nova 5G Specifications